vapor/sql-kit/README.md

 |2.0|1.0+|4.0+|`from: "2.0.0"`|
 |1.0|n/a|4.0+|`from: "1.0.0"`|

-Use the SPM string to easily include the dependendency in your `Package.swift` file.
+Use the SPM string to easily include the dependency in your `Package.swift` file.

 ```swift
 .package(url: "https://github.com/vapor/sql-kit.git", from: ...)